MinesweeperOrganization/MineSweeper-Maintenance/README.md

 - `tkinter`: Built-in Python GUI library
 - `random`: For mine placement
 - `messagebox`: For game over dialogs
+- `playsound3`: For playing audio

 ### System Requirements
 - Python 3.x
 - Tkinter support (included with most Python installations)
-- playsound3 module pip installed
+- playsound3 module installed in Python 3.x using pip
 - Any operating system that supports Python and Tkinter